rdp/homebrew-openssh-gssapi/README.md

 # Homebrew-openssh-kerberos-friendly

-Homebrew tap that has an openssh option that supports GSSAPI et al
+Homebrew tap that has an openssh option that supports GSSAPIAuthentication/GSSAPIDelegateCredentials/GSSAPITrustDNS et al.

 Meant to allow you to ssh into boxes from OS X using your kerberos/kinit tickets, so you don't have to type your password in every time.